 What's happened

-A 21-year-old student in Rhode Island died from carbon monoxide poisoning after snow blocked his car's exhaust pipe while he was charging his phone during a power outage caused by a winter storm.
-Heavy snowfall and power outages increase CO risks, especially when vehicles are left running in snow-covered areas.
+Joseph Boutros, a 21-year-old student at Salve Regina University in Rhode Island, died from accidental carbon monoxide poisoning after snow obstructed his car's exhaust pipe while he was charging his phone during a power outage caused by a winter storm.
+The incident highlights the dangers of CO buildup during winter weather and power outages.

 What's behind the headline?